 Indian lemons and limes are much smaller than the ones we find here in the U.S., so my recipes always call for a specific measurement, rather than “use the juice of one lemon.”

-(For more information on cooking onions pop over to a post How to Cook Onions.)
+(For more information on cooking onions pop over to this post on How to Cook Onions.)

 - 1 large yellow onion, peeled (About 3 cups chopped): 13 ounces / 368 grams